Welcome to business disability international

 Global Taskforce Programme

-The Global Taskforce Programme will give members the opportunity to:
+The Global Taskforce Programme may give members the opportunity to:

 Join a unique ‘network of networks’ linking functional leaders, international standard setters, and people with disabilities